 The funding must be taken up before the end of the financial year.
 No extensions are available and retrospective claims will not be accepted.

 Typically, most interns are found through the University of Otago and Otago Polytechnic, however businesses are free to find their own interns.
-A “Speed Dating” event is held in September on campus and is another way for you to connect with potential interns.
+A “Speed Interview” event is held in September on campus and is another way for you to connect with potential interns.

 Businesses choose from the pool of interns available according to their business needs.
 For example, IT businesses may need marketing or design interns to complement their business and to help them build capability.

 You can find interns from any part of the world as long as they have the appropriate Visa Type issued by New Zealand Immigration.
 If relevant, evidence of the Visa Type should be forwarded to Enterprise Dunedin along with the final business and intern reports, which are due before 30 June 2018.

 Businesses need to ensure that they have appropriate HR systems in place to be able to support interns in their business if issues arise.
 Manage expectations - please don't raise expectations of a permanent role in your business if that is unlikely to happen.